earth-system-radiation/pyRTE-RRTMGP/docs/source/explanation/usage.md

 The clouds will be included in place over the clear sky optical properties.

-### 7. Solving the radiative transfer equations using the [rte_solve](pyrte_rrtmgp.rte_solver.rte_solve) function
+### 8. Solving the radiative transfer equations using the {func}`~pyrte_rrtmgp.rte_solver.rte_solve` function

 This function uses the optical properties of the atmosphere to solve the radiative transfer equations and compute the radiative fluxes.
-See [](pyrte_rrtmgp.rte_solver.rte_solve) for more details.
+See {func}`pyrte_rrtmgp.rte_solver.rte_solve` for more details.

 ```{seealso}
 See {ref}`tutorials` for examples of how to use the package.